Often translated as "judgements," dinim are actually the natural spiritual consequences of one's deeds & thoughts.

 - One who accepts suffering with love is as if he (or she!) brought a sacrifice.
 [Bringing a sacrifice to the Beit Hamikdash sweetened dinim.
 The Kli Yakar in Parshat Tzav explains how that works.]

-- When a person sees that dinim rest upon him, he should tell of those who hate him and justify them. ["Tell" implies telling Hashem and not other people, as that would be lashon hara.
+- When a person sees that dinim rest upon him, he should tell of those who hate him and justify them.
+[To me, "tell" implies telling Hashem and not other people, as that would be lashon hara.
 But may I'm misunderstanding something...]

 Just for knowing, the Hebrew word translated here as "justify" is יצדיק, the root meaning "right" or "just."